SherG/sherrieg/content/blog/desantis-state-guard/index.md

 <aside><details>
    <summary>My idea on uniforms . . . </summary></br>
-<p>In an emergency, uniforms make it easy for the public to see whose available to help.
-But why not make it simple: like same color shirt, windbreaker, maybe a baseball cap?
+   <p>In an emergency, uniforms make it easy for the public to see whose available to help.</p>
+<p>But why not make it simple: like same color shirt, windbreaker, maybe a baseball cap?
 (If windbreakers and caps are good enough for the FBI they should be good enough for the state guard.)</p>

-<p>You could do this <em>and</em> have still former military wear military uniforms in the state guard: making them easy to spot in a group.</p>
+<p>You could do this <em>and</em> while allowing military veterans to wear military uniforms in the state guard: making them easy to spot, when needed, in a group.</p>
 </details></aside><br/>